“Converkit” is a unique marketing platform.

 - Mailerlite – email marketing provider with a focus on landing pages and automation.

 Pricing: Free forever with all features available for up to 2 500 subscribers.
-Paid plans start at $12.50 for 5 000 subscribers—yearly billing available and grant two months free.
+Paid plans start at $12.50 for 5 000 subscribers—yearly billing is available and granted two months free.

 Sender positions itself as an email marketing platform that’s simple and affordable.
-However, they have since expanded into other areas and now offer SMS marketing features as well.
+However, they have expanded into other areas and now offer SMS marketing features.

-They seem to have been previously marketing themselves to small-to-medium businesses, but there’s no reason why even enterprise-level companies wouldn’t benefit from Sender’s features.
+They seem to have previously been marketing to small-to-medium businesses, but there’s no reason why even enterprise-level companies wouldn’t benefit from Sender’s features.

 Moreover, their set is so extensive that it can match some of the other industry veterans.